MichaelHochriegl/SignalRGen/README.md

 The `ExampleHubClient.StartAsync()` can be called multiple times, as it checks if the connection is not disconnected and only starts it if the `HubConnectionState` is disconnected.
 So multiple calls will not start the connection multiple times.

+If you want to get a deeper understanding and look at the generated code head over to the [wiki](https://github.com/MichaelHochriegl/SignalRGen/wiki) here on github.